Sickle Cell Disease

 Red blood cells deliver oxygen to working or active tissues.
 In the lungs, hemoglobin (the molecule in the red blood cell) takes on oxygen and, at the same time, releases carbon dioxide.
 This process is called oxygenation.
 At the tissue level, this activity is reversed.
 The same hemoglobin molecule releases oxygen and takes on carbon dioxide.
 This process is calleddeoxygenation.

 In sickle cell disease, certain red blood cells become crescent-shaped (the sickle cell Dr. Herrick described).
 These abnormal red blood cells, carrying an abnormal hemoglobin known as hemoglobin S, are fragile.
 A person who hassickle cell disease can become more likely to get infections because the damaged cells eventually clog the spleen.
 A severe attack, known as sickle cell crisis, can cause pain because blood vessels can become blocked or the defective red blood cells can damage organs in the body.
+There is also an impairment in oxygentation from the abnormal hemoglobin S.

 John R Krimm, DO, FAAEM